adamdjbrett/sullivan-clinton-newest/README.md

     - add GANONDAGAN!
     - THE 225th ANNIVERSARY EVENTS
     -  A GOOD DAY TO LIVE!
+    - gallery index page add feature rows
+    - update navigation.yml to include new categories.
+    - update gallery to include new images
   - fonts
   - colors
   - link checking